Timoleague: History

-Timoleague gets its name from its original Irish name Tigh Molaga, meaning the Home/House of Molaga.
+Timoleague gets its name from its original Irish name Tigh Molaga, meaning the 'home (or house) of Molaga'.
 St. Molaga was reputed to have brought beekeeping/honey to Ireland.
 Honey production is still evident in the area.
 The village was formerly spelt Tagumlag, Tymulagy, Tymoleague.
 The town of Timoleague and much of the adjacent country belonged to the Hodnetts, an English family who settled in the area from Shropshire.
 Prior to this, it belonged to the O'Cowigs.
 In the reign of Henry III, a great battle was fought at Timoleague, between the Hodnetts, under Lord Phillip Hodnett, and the Barrys, under Lord Barrymore.
 The Hodnetts were routed, and their leader was killed.
 The Barrymores then became the owners of Timoleague, and they and their descendants retained possession until the 1800s, when it was purchased by the Travers family.

 In 1832, the Timoleague parish priest, Reverend Mr. Charles Ferguson, was murdered when trying to collect tithes by force.